programminghistorian/jekyll/en/lessons/transforming-xml-with-xsl.md

 # What is XML?

 The eXtensible Markup Language (XML) is a highly flexible method for encoding or structuring your data.
-Unlike [Hypertext Markup Language (HTML)](https://en.wikipedia.org/wiki/HTML), which has a set vocabulary, XML is extensible; it can be expanded to include whatever sections, sub-section, and sub-sub-sections you need in order to store your data in the way you wish.
+Unlike [Hypertext Markup Language (HTML)](https://en.wikipedia.org/wiki/HTML), which has a set vocabulary, XML is extensible; it can be expanded to include whatever sections, sub-sections, and sub-sub-sections you need in order to store your data in the way you wish.

 A database can be made up of one or more XML files and each file has the same basic structure.
 Each section, or layer, of the file is surrounded by a set of [elements](https://en.wikipedia.org/wiki/XSLT_elements).
 An element is, essentially, a category or name for the type of data you are providing.
 Like [Russian Nesting Dolls](https://en.wikipedia.org/wiki/Matryoshka_doll), each level of elements exists entirely within another one.
 The **top-level element** encloses the entire database.
 Each element within the top-level element is a **child** of that element.
 Likewise, the element surrounding a child element is called the **parent** element.